All List of Ways to Earn Free Cryptocurrency

 The first step is to find a faucet that works and isn’t scam-y, which could be a tall order.
 The second step is to jump through the hoops.
 There are tales of faucets working, but there are more tales of them not working well.
 TIP: We won’t link to any “cryptocurrency faucet” here, which gives you an idea of which ones we suggest.
 Google them at your own risk.

-Publish on Steemit.com.
+Publish on Steemit or a similar service.
 Steemit authors can post content to Steemit.
 Steemit has its own cryptocurrency.
 Authors get paid in Steemit when their posts are upvoted.
 See: Steemit for Dummies (like me) – Everything you need to know in simple terms and How do I create a Steemit account?

 Signature campaigns.
 On some forums, specifically Bitcointalk.org (the forum that Satoshi founded) you can get paid out in crypto for adding an advert to the signature of your forum posts.
 See: How to Qualify for Signature Campaigns on BitcoinTalk.